TNTwise/ProtonBackups/README.md

 # This Program allows you to create snapshots of Proton Experimental and bleeding edge builds.
-This will create a snapshot of the current Proton Experimental build downloaded to the computer.
+This will create a snapshot of the current Proton Experimental build downloaded to the computer. <br />
 If you are creating an Experimental snapshot, it will look like Ex-(Date it was created) <br />
 If you are creating an Experimental bleeding edge snapshot, it will look like ExBE-(Version) <br />
 To run the program,